Historic Archway site set for major housing development after land sale

 "Our plans aim to deliver this, in line with Islington aspirations for the site, and we look forward to working with the borough, the local community and other stakeholders to develop our plans for the site which we hope will form a significant milestone for both the area and for SevenCapital.”

-It is one of Mr Michie’s first projects for SevernCapital having joined from Berkeley.
+It is one of Mr Michie’s first projects for SevenCapital having joined from Berkeley.

 The Archway Campus site deal was helped along by property business Cowell Group.